ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

 ```

 - Today I learned "Waterfalls" was made by TLC, the group that preformed "No Scrubs".
+- Signs of a toxic friend:
+  - They mostly talk about themselves.
+  - They aren’t really happy for your success.
+  - They tend to ignore your feelings and problems.
+  - They pressure you to do things you don’t really want to do.
+  - They tend to get mad at you quite easily.
+  - You feel stressed and drained after the interaction.
+  - They are resistant to change.
 - Dead by Daylight with the Curry Crew!
 - Gym!
   - Flex.